emrekybs/emrekybs/README.md

 [![EmreKybs](https://img.shields.io/badge/MadeBy-EmreKybs-red)🛡️

-# Emre Koybasi - Cyber Intelligence Analyst 🛡
+#                  Cyber Intelligence Analyst 🛡

 "Searching for vulnerabilities in machines is foolish.
 Look for vulnerabilities in the deep desires of humans."